 11. Visit Mount Riggi

-For those who are looking for a more challenging hike, there are a number of marked trails that wind their way up the mountain.
-However, if you’re after something a little less strenuous, Rigi can also be explored by train or cable car.
+For those looking for a more challenging hike, there are a number of marked trails that wind their way up the mountain.
+However, if you’re after something less strenuous, Rigi can also be explored by train or cable car.

 12. Explore the Engelberg Valley and visit Mount Titlis